Table of Contents

 FAQ

 To reduce taxes, you’ll want to take advantage of all available deductions, including business expenses (e.g., office supplies, travel, and equipment), as well as the qualified business income deduction (or Section 199A deduction).
 Another way to pay less taxes is to explore business tax credits like those for hiring employees or sustainability initiatives.
-Contributing to retirement accounts like a SEP IRA or solo 401(k) can also help lower taxable income and lower your business taxes.
+Contributing to retirement accounts like a SEP IRA or solo 401(k) can also help lower taxable income and thus lower your business taxes.

 What are the biggest tax mistakes business owners make?

 Common tax mistakes include failing to track expenses accurately, missing deadlines, and not making quarterly estimated tax payments, leading to penalties.
-Many business owners also neglect to separate personal and business finances, which complicates record-keeping and tax-filing.
+Many business owners also neglect to separate personal and business finances, which complicates recordkeeping and tax filing.
 Overlooking available deductions and tax credits, such as home office expenses or depreciation, is another costly error.

 How much should I save for taxes as a small business owner?